 Medicare Open Enrollment begins today

-Medicare plans’ coverage options and costs can change each year, and Medicare beneficiaries should evaluate their current coverage and choices, and select the plan that best meets their needs.
-If people with Medicare are satisfied with their current coverage and feel it will meet their needs for 2014, they do not need to do anything.
+Medicare plans coverage options and costs can change each year, and Medicare beneficiaries should evaluate their current coverage and choices, and select the plan that best meets their needs.
+If people with Medicare are satisfied with their current coverage and feel it will meet their needs for 2015, they to do not need to do anything.

 Resources for Medicare Beneficiaries